Imagine living in a place where your children walk to school and run to the park without cars in the way.

 Imagine living in a place where the farmer who grows your food is a neighbor.

-Imagine living in place where Mom and Dad work just a 10-minute walk from home so they can be home for lunch and help in the classroom.
+Imagine living in a place where Mom and Dad work just a 10-minute walk from home so they can be home for lunch and help in the classroom.

 Imagine living in a community where everyone walks and talks with their neighbors.